Gh0styTongue/public-api/README.md

 # Public API

-This repository is used as a static API for my other projects.
-Everything here is meant to be public, hence the name **public-api**.
+This repository is a static API for my projects.
+Everything here is public, as the name **public-api** suggests.

-It is primarily used for APIs that are not dynamic or for API scrapes where the scraped data is used by some of my projects.
-Additionally, it may contain files that aren't readily available outside of my repositories but are necessary for certain applications.
+It's mainly used for non-dynamic APIs, storing scraped data for my projects, or hosting files that aren't easily accessible outside my repositories but are still needed for certain applications.